intj-t/intj-t/README.md

   And the self titled Hovercraft album with Jerome Turner, Ryan Campbel, Sadie 7, Paul 4 Nirvna's Even in His Youth, Fanscis Farmer Will Have Her Revenge on Seattle, Serve the Servants, Pennyroyal Tea, and You know your Right.
   KMFDM's Anarchy, A Perfect Circle's Thomas, Marylin Manson's Diary Of A Dope Fiend (Social media from 2008-2018), Elyotto The Cops Tiktok Song,Rage Agaisnt the Machine's Vietnow, NIN Zero Sum, Smashing Pumkins's Porcielna of the Vast Oceans, Audioslave's Moth, Bad Religions's Tiny Voices, and Individual
-* Favorite TV shows are the X-Files and Friend's
+* Favorite TV shows are the X-Files and Friend's, Web Therapy
 * Favorite Microsoft Books are the .NET developer Series from Addision Wesely
 * Bought and read the Noble Prize winning Book 'Who Gets What and Why' by Alvin Roth and the book ends with engineers.
 * Read the Prinction Paper "Competition in Consumption as Viewed by Jewish Law"